Vijaya (bow): Karna's Vijaya bow

 In the Mahabharata, Karna also talks about the special bow:

 My bow, called Vijaya, is the foremost of all weapons (of its kind).
-Desirous of doing what was agreeable (to Shiva), it was made by Vishakarman (the celestial artificer) for Lord Shiva.
-With that bow, Lord Shiva destroyed the Tripura of Demons.
+Desirous of doing what was agreeable (to Indra), it was made by Vishakarma (the celestial artificer) for Indra.
+With that bow, O king, Indra had vanquished the Daityas.
 At its twang the Daityas beheld the ten points to be empty.
 That bow, respected by all, Sakra gave to Bhrigu's son (Rama).
 That celestial and foremost of bows Bhrigu's son gave to me.
 With that bow I will contend in battle with the mighty-armed Arjuna, that foremost of victorious warriors, like Indra fighting with the assembled Daityas.
 That formidable bow, the gift of Rama, is superior to Gandiva.
 It was with that bow that the Earth was subjugated thrice seven times (by Bhrigu's son).
 With that bow given to me by Rama I will contend in battle with the son of Pandu.
 I will, O Duryodhana, gladden thee today with thy friends, by slaying in battle that hero, viz., Arjuna, that foremost of conquerors.